 How to do it:

-- First of all take a walk around your home & garden to find the best possible place for your bird box.
+- First of all, take a walk around your home & garden to find the best possible place for your bird box.
 The best spot is a cool place facing north east and between 2 m & 4 m off of the ground.

 - Now it’s time to choose your nesting box.
-A number of things are important – Do not buy a box you cannot open to clean.
+Some things are important – Do not buy a box you cannot open to clean.
 If you do, after the first bird has nested there it will not get used again.
 Don’t buy a box with a perch below the hole.
 Larger birds will use it to perch on while the reach into the box.
 See the table below for details of the preferred dimensions & other specs for specific breeds.

 - If you are affixing the box to a tree, thread enough twine to reach all the way around the tree + 10 inches, through some garden hose.
 Tie the hose around the tree at the height you want your nesting box.
-The hose will protect the tree from damage.
+The tube will protect the tree from damage.
 Fix the nesting box to the hose.

-- Birds prefer to line the boxes themselves but you can help by loosely tying small bundles of twine, wool, pet hair or similar for them to use..
+- Birds prefer to line the boxes themselves, but you can help by loosely tying small bundles of twine, wool, pet hair or similar for them to use.

-|Species||Floor of Cavity (in)||Cavity Depth (in)||Entrance above floor (in)||Hole Size (in)||Height above Ground (ft)||Placement|
+|Species||Floor of Cavity (in)||Cavity Depth (in)||Entrance above floor (in)||Hole Size (in)||Height Above Ground (ft)||Placement|